Wish you and your loved ones a very Merry Christmas!

 I will ensure I invest my savings wisely.
 I will not just trust anyone into putting all my savings in 1-2-3 baskets.
 I will spread them across systematically.
 I will read, do my bit of research and only once I am satisfied, will I commit to investing my money there.
 I also need to understand I have different goals/dreams – I need to save and invest accordingly for each of them.
 E.g., I cannot be allowing myself to buy a new car at the expense of my retirement plans.

-Be it going for speculative investing in the stock market or being speculative about some rumours or investing based on gut, I will altogether avoid all of it.
+Be it going for speculative investing in share market or being speculative about some rumours or investing based on gut, I will altogether avoid all of it.
 I will ensure I do not fall into this trap and invest my money systematically.
 Know more about the perils of investing based on tips.

-Investments don\’t need 24×7 surveillance:
+Investments don’t need 24×7 surveillance:

 I shall invest wisely and also keep a track on my investments, but I shall not monitor them minute-by-minute.
 Just because there is technology available to do so, doesn\’t mean I misuse it that way.
 Just because the markets go up and down, I will not indulge in impulsive buying or selling.
 Read about the importance of patience in stock market investing here.